Skip to main content

 3 rows in set (0.00 sec)

-The app can be uploaded via SFTP.
+Upload the app via SFTP.
 SFTP credentials are available in the Access Control section of the Cloudron dashboard.

-In PHP code, it is recommended to use the database names as getenv('CLOUDRON_MYSQL_DATABASE_PREFIX') . db1 instead of the hardcoded prefix.
-This makes it possible to use Cloudron's clone feature to clone the app and not make any changes.
+In PHP code, use getenv('CLOUDRON_MYSQL_DATABASE_PREFIX') . db1 instead of hardcoded prefixes.
+This enables Cloudron's clone feature without code changes.

-All the databases are part of the app's backup!
-The app package we cloned also has redis and sendmail addons.
-You can remove them from the manifest, if you don't intend to use them and adjust start.sh accordingly.
+All databases are included in the app's backup.
+The cloned app package includes redis and sendmail addons.
+Remove them from the manifest and adjust start.sh if not needed.

 ~/lamp-multidb-app$ cloudron build